MrNewb/MrNewbGiftBox/README.md

-# MrNewbGiftBox
+**# MrNewbGiftBox**
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/R5R76BIM9)

-## Item Configuration

-This script includes gift box items that need to be added to your inventory system.
-Follow the instructions below based on your framework and inventory system.

 ---

+I was inspired to create this as a quick test for `community_bridge` callbacks — and since it's been a while since my last free release, I figured it was a good time to share something simple and useful.
+If you're using `community_bridge`, this should serve as a solid reference for how the callbacks work and how to integrate them into your own scripts.

+> **Note:** This script requires [`community_bridge`](https://github.com/The-Order-Of-The-Sacred-Framework/community_bridge) as a dependency.
+Be sure to have it installed and properly configured for the callbacks to function.

+---

+## 🧰 Item Configuration

+This script adds gift box items to your inventory system.
+Setup steps will vary slightly depending on the framework you use — follow the relevant instructions below.

+---

 ## QB-Core Framework

-If you're using **QB-Core**, add the following items to your `qb-core/shared/items.lua` file:
+For **QB-Core**, add the following to your `qb-core/shared/items.lua`:

 ```lua
 starter_box = {name = 'starter_box', label = 'Starter Gift Box', weight = 1000, type = 'item', image = 'giftbox.png', unique = false, useable = true, shouldClose = true, description = 'A gift box'},